isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/3-faqs.md

 #### 4. How do I become a IT solution provider for PSG?

 If you are an Infocomm Media (ICM) vendor with ready digital solutions proven to deliver productivity gains to SMEs, you can submit your solution to be pre-approved under the SMEs Go Digital programme.
 Solutions can be sector-specific or cut across various sectors.
-For information on the application process, please visit <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/pre-approval-of-icm-vendors-solutions" target="_blank" style="color:#037e8a">IMDA’s website</a>.
+For information on the application process, please visit <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/pre-approval-of-icm-vendors-solutions" target="_blank">IMDA’s website</a>.

 #### 5. It was announced in Budget 2020 on PSG expansion to include job redesign consultancy services.
 Where can I find out more information on this?